donatolab/biozentrum_block_course/Day_1/README.md

 13. We then load the suite2p data that we downloaded.
 You should now see some information about the downalod datasets.
 For example, the array self.F has two entries (1232, 55740).
-- What do the 2 values represent?
+`Pop quiz: what do the 2 values represent?`

 14. For the next steps follow the instructions in the jupyter lab notebook...